Adolescent Care

 Insurance Pathways for a Teenager

-| Pathway | Family Cost | Notes |
+| Pathway | How the Family Share Works |

-| Medicaid (EPSDT, under 21) | $0 to $100 | Comprehensive in all 50 states for under-21 |
+| Medicaid (EPSDT, under 21) | Comprehensive dental, including indicated third molar extraction, is federally required in all 50 states for under-21 enrollees.
+Little or no family out of pocket. |

-| Parent medical insurance (medically necessary) | $300 to $800 | When case meets medical-necessity criteria |
+| Parent medical insurance (medically necessary) | When the case meets medical-necessity criteria, the medical benefit applies instead of dental, with no dental annual maximum. |

-| No insurance, dental school clinic | $700 to $1,400 | Universal pathway regardless of family situation |
+| No insurance, dental school clinic | Universal pathway regardless of family situation; fees are set per case and are typically well below private practice. |

 ACA Dependent Coverage and the College-Year Question